sguzunov/docs/docs/getting-started/02_how-to/02_rebrand-glue42/02_functionality/functionality.md

 *Note that to specify command line arguments using a shortcut to the [**Glue42 Enterprise**](https://glue42.com/enterprise/) executable file, you must right click on the shortcut, select the "Properties" menu option, go to the "Target" field and add the arguments after the name of the executable file.
 Note the space before and after the double dash.*

-*For details on how to automatically create shortcuts during installation when using the [**Glue42 Enterprise**](https://glue42.com/enterprise/) installer application for deployment, see the [Installer > Shortcuts](../installer/index.html#shortcuts) section.
+*For details on how to automatically create shortcuts during installation when using the [**Glue42 Enterprise**](https://glue42.com/enterprise/) installer app for deployment, see the [Installer > Shortcuts](../installer/index.html#shortcuts) section.
 Otherwise, you can use PowerShell or any other deployment technology to create shortcuts.*

 ## Issue Reporting